l1anch1/ASL-Recognition/README.md

 - Train using appropriate optimizer and loss function
 - Evaluate model performance on validation set (for standard CNN)
 - Visualize training metrics and save model
-- Evaluate model on test set
+- Evaluate model accuracy and noise robustness on test set

 ## Model Outputs
 After training, models are saved in the `output/` directory as: